 The Syncrude Project's mining, extraction, upgrading and utilities activities are subject to extensive Canadian federal, provincial and local laws and regulations governing exploration, development, transportation, production, exports, labour standards, occupational health, waste disposal, water usage, protection and reclamation of the environment, safety, hazardous materials, toxic substances and other matters.
 We believe that SCL is in substantial compliance with all applicable laws and regulations.
 Amendments to current laws and regulations governing operations and activities of mining and refining companies and the more stringent implementation thereof are actively considered from time to time and the implementation thereof could have a material adverse impact on the Syncrude Project.
-There can be no assurance that the various government licenses granted to the Syncrude Project will not be cancelled or will be renewed upon expiry or that income tax laws and government incentive programs relating to the Syncrude Project, and the mining and oil and gas industries generally, will not be changed in a manner which may adversely affect Canadian Oil Sands.
-The Syncrude Project facility approval granted by the AEUB expires on December 31, 2035 unless extended.
+There can be no assurance that the various government licenses granted to the Syncrude Project will not be cancelled or will be renewed upon expiry or that federal, provincial or municipal tax laws and government incentive programs relating to the Syncrude Project, and the mining and oil and gas industries generally, will not be changed in a manner which may adversely affect the Syncrude Project and Canadian Oil Sands.

+The Syncrude Project facility approval expires on December 31, 2035 unless extended.
 There can be no assurance that Syncrude will continue to meet the conditions of its leases.
-If Syncrude cannot meet the conditions of its leases, such leases may be cancelled which would have a material adverse impact on the Syncrude Project and Canadian Oil Sands.
-There can also be no assurance that the Alberta government will not make changes to the Crown royalty regime that would negatively affect our cash flow from operations.
+If Syncrude cannot meet the conditions of its leases, such leases may be cancelled, which would have a material adverse impact on the Syncrude Project and Canadian Oil Sands.